About 3 billion animals harmed in Australian bushfires, WWF says | International

 About 3 billion animals harmed in Australian bushfires, WWF says

-Nearly 3 billion koalas, kangaroos, and other native Australian animals were killed or displaced by bushfires in 2019 and 2020, a study by the World Wide Fund for Nature (WWF) said, triple the group's earlier estimates.
+Nearly 3 billion koalas, kangaroos and other native Australian animals were killed or displaced by bushfires in 2019 and 2020, showed a study by the World Wide Fund for Nature (WWF), triple the organisation's earlier estimates.

-Some 143 million mammals, 2.46 billion reptiles, 180 million birds, and 51 million frogs were impacted by the country's worst bushfires in decades, the WWF said on Tuesday.
-When the fires were still blazing, the WWF estimated the number of affected animals at 1.25 billion.
-The fires destroyed more than 11 million hectares (37 million acres) across the Australian southeast, equal to about half the area of the United Kingdom.
+Some 143 million mammals, 2.46 billion reptiles, 180 million birds and 51 million frogs were impacted by the country's worst bushfires in decades, the WWF said on Tuesday.
+The fires destroyed over 11 million hectares (37 million acres) across the Australian southeast, equal to about half the area of the United Kingdom.
+When they were blazing, the WWF estimated the number of affected animals at 1.25 billion.

-"This ranks as one of the worst wildlife disasters in modern history," said WWF-Australia Chief Executive Officer Dermot O'Gorman in a statement.
-Project leader Lily Van Eeden, from the University of Sydney, said the research was the first continent-wide analysis of animals impacted by the bushfires, and "other nations can build upon this research to improve understanding of bushfire impacts everywhere".
+It has raised the figure mainly because researchers have now assessed the total affected area rather than focusing on the most affected states.
+"This ranks as one of the worst wildlife disasters in modern history," said WWF-Australia Chief Executive Officer Dermot O'Gorman.

+The WWF said it used various techniques to estimate animal populations, including using data from over 100,000 surveys.
+It said models could then accurately estimate animals found in areas destroyed by fire.
+Project leader Lily Van Eeden from the University of Sydney said the research was the first continent-wide analysis of animals impacted by the bushfires.

 ALSO READ